Halen84/RDR2-Native-Menu-Base/README.md

 - The UI will look and function the best on 1920x1080 displays
 - The "SubMenus" folder is where you can put your functions for options.
 Its up to you how you want to organize everything.
 - ^^^ You can also create the options in other files as long as you call it in InitializeMenu()
+- To change keybinds, see UI/menu.cpp in CheckInput()
 - UI/option.hpp is the Option class
 - UI/menu.hpp is the CNativeMenu class
 - UI/submenu.hpp is the Submenu class